trussworks/next-graphql-fe/README.md

 ## Getting Started

-This application is dependent on data fetched from the graphQL endpoint specified by the `NEXT_PUBLIC_API_URL` env variable.
-The django/graphene server made to pair with this frontend can be found [here](https://github.com/trussworks/django-graphql-be).
+This application is dependent on data fetched from the GraphQL endpoint specified by the `NEXT_PUBLIC_API_URL` env variable.
+The Django/Graphene server made to pair with this repo can be found here: [https://github.com/trussworks/django-graphql-be](https://github.com/trussworks/django-graphql-be).

 ### Run on Host Machine